petebachant/boundary-layer-turbulence-modeling/README.md

 Attempting to generate and validate a new turbulence model from boundary layer DNS.
 We do this using the Johns Hopkins Turbulence Database (JHTDB).

+To reproduce, execute `calkit run` from the project directory.